The Earth, the Sky, and all of the Beautiful Creatures in Between

 Vineyard: 100 years old complanted vines on clay and limestone

 Cellar: Spontaneous co-fermentation with two days skin maceration.
-The wine is aged in terracotta amphorae and bottled without fining, filtration, or sulfur addition.
+The wine is aged in terracotta amphorae (lined with beeswax) and bottled without fining, filtration, or sulfur addition.

 Personality: This rare bird achieves two with one strike: easy to drink rosé that also shows the true essence of Sumoll.